JakeWnuk/ptt/docs/USAGE.md

 - `insert`: Transforms input into insert rules starting at index.
 - `overwrite`: Transforms input into overwrite rules starting at index.
 - `toggle`: Transforms input into toggle rules starting at index.
-- `encode`: Transforms input by URL, HTML, and Unicode escape encoding.
+- `encode`: Transforms input by HTML and Unicode escape encoding.
-- `decode`: Transforms input by URL, HTML, and Unicode escape decoding.
+- `decode`: Transforms input by HTML and Unicode escape decoding.
 - `hex`: Transforms input by encoding strings into $HEX[...] format.
 - `dehex`: Transforms input by decoding $HEX[...] formatted
 - `mask`: Transforms input by masking characters with provided mask.